nasa/fprime/docs/HowTo/develop-gds-plugins.md

 ### Plugin Arguments

 Plugins can source arguments from the command line.
-Although, all types of pluigns can source arguments using the pattern described here, you will see them shown with our application plugin.
+Although, all types of plugins can source arguments using the pattern described here, you will see them shown with our application plugin.

 It is time to add in plugin arguments.
 This plugin will take one argument `--message` and will inject this message into